barbarer/py4e-int/_sources/02-variables/02-mnemonic-names.rst

 you will begin to read Python and quickly determine what is a variable and what is a reserved word.

-.. mchoice:: var-mnemonic-mc-definition
-   :practice: T
-   :answer_a: memory aid
-   :answer_b: nickname
-   :answer_c: remember this
-   :answer_d: useful
-   :correct: a
-   :feedback_a: Correct!
-We choose mnemonic variable names to help us remember why we created the variable in the first place.
-   :feedback_b: No, reread above.
-   :feedback_c: No, reread above.
-   :feedback_d: No, reread above.

-   Mnemonic means:

 .. mchoice:: var-mnemonic-mc-name
    :practice: T